King Neferkare and General Sasenet

 The ancient Egyptian story of "King Neferkare and General Sasenet" survives only in fragments.
-With its atmosphere of nocturnal mystery and intrigue it is an early example of the literary cloak and dagger tradition.
-It is often cited by people interested in homosexuality and its history as being proof that a homosexual relationship existed between a pharaoh and one of his officers.
+It is often cited by people interested in Homosexuality in ancient Egypt as being proof that a homosexual relationship existed between a pharaoh and one of his officers.
 On the other hand, literature often reflects social mores: the tale is censorious of the king's conduct which may well reflect the attitude of the people towards homosexuality.
 It purports to describe the nightly exploits of Pepi II Neferkare; some like R. S. Bianchi think that it is a work of archaizing literature and dates to the 25th Dynasty referring to Shabaka Neferkare, a Kushite pharaoh.

 The story is dated to the late New Kingdom though it was composed earlier.
 Only three sources for it survive, each containing only a part of the overall narrative: